-Notice that if the system clock is adjusted with more than HEART_BEAT_TIMEOUT seconds, heart times out and tries to reboot the system.
+When running on OSs lacking support for monotonic time, heart is susceptible to system clock adjustments of more than HEART_BEAT_TIMEOUT seconds.
+When this happens, heart times out and tries to reboot the system.
 This can occur, for example, if the system clock is adjusted automatically by use of the Network Time Protocol (NTP).